Configuring your Android device for ÉlanVPN

 by OpenVPN" icon and select the Disconnect button at the bottom

-in the middle.
+on the left.
 This will return you to the logfile display, which

 should now end with: